Unsure of what to include in your graduate CV? We're here to school you!

 4. Summarise your skills at the top

-The top third section of your CV should be a snapshot of everything an employer needs to know about your goals and qualifications.
-The idea is to grab your reader's attention early on so that he or she wants to read on to learn more about you.
-In addition to including a professional title and CV personal statement, include a small section of key skills (also referred to as 'core competencies') that summarises the skills and abilities you have that are relevant to the role you're pursuing.
+The top third of your CV should be a snapshot of everything an employer needs to know about your goals and qualifications.
+The idea is to grab your reader's attention early on, so that they wants to read on to learn more about you.
+In addition to including a professional title and CV personal statement, include a small section of key skills (also referred to as "core competencies") that summarise the skills and abilities you have that are relevant to the role you're pursuing.
 If you're unsure what to include, take a look at a few job adverts that interest you and take note of the requirements.
-If you've learnt those desired skills during an internship, an academic project or independent study, add them to this section.
-By incorporating these keywords into your CV, you're also increasing your chances of beating the hiring bots.
+If you've learnt those desired skills during an internship, an academic project, or independent study, add them to this section.
+By incorporating these keywords into your CV, you're also increasing your chances of an ATS ranking your CV highly.

 5. Give your education top billing

 Think of your CV as a marketing document, rather than a transcript of your academic records and jobs.
-The goal is to place your best selling points towards the top of the CV where the HR manager is sure to see them.
-For senior professionals with several years of experience in their industry, these details usually include their most recent work history.
-However, when you're a recent university graduate, your newly minted diploma should get the spotlight.
+The goal is to place your best selling points towards the top of the CV, where the HR Manager is sure to see them.
+For senior professionals with several years of experience in their industry, these details usually include their most recent career history.
+However, when you're a recent university graduate, your newly printed degree should get the spotlight.

-Include the name of the university, the degree you earned, the year you graduated (or the month and year you're expected to graduate) and any honours you may have received.
-If you don't have any relevant work experience to tout on your CV, consider including details about some of the advanced classes you took that illustrate the skills you've learned or the subjects in which you're well-versed.
+Include the name of the university, the degree you earned, the year you graduated (or the month and year you're expected to graduate), and any honours you may have received.
+If you don't have any relevant work experience to tout on your CV, consider including details about some of the modules you took that illustrate the skills you've learned or details of your projects or dissertation.

 6. Describe your experience with action verbs

-If you find that most of the statements in your work experience section begin with either 'Responsible for' or 'Assisted', then it's time to get a wee bit creative.
+If you find that most of the statements in your work experience section begin with either "Responsible for" or "Assisted," then it's time to get a bit more creative.
 Swap out these weak and overused terms for stronger action verbs that paint a more colourful picture of your skills and experience.
-For example, instead of using 'assisted' or 'helped', try 'facilitated', 'supported' or 'represented'.
-When you find yourself writing 'managed' for the umpteenth time, consider using 'guided' or 'cultivated' instead.
+For example, instead of using "assisted" or "helped," try "facilitated," "supported" or "represented."
+When you find yourself writing "managed" for the umpteenth time, consider using "guided" or "led" instead.

 7. Quantify your work where possible

-The better you are able to quantify your work, the easier it is for employers to grasp the value you could bring to their organisation.
-While no one expects a recent university graduate's CV to be brimming with quantifiable achievements, it is important to provide numbers and other specifics where possible.
+The better you're able to quantify your work, the easier it is for employers to grasp the value that you could bring to their organisation.
+While no one expects a recent university graduate's CV to be brimming with quantifiable achievements, it's important to provide numbers and other specifics wherever possible.
 These details provide context for the reader.
-For example, instead of stating that you 'Put together press kits', explain how you 'Assembled press kits with product samples, fact sheets and recent press coverage for five top health and beauty clients, including E45 and Oral B'.
-Doesn't that sound more impressive?
+For example, instead of stating that you "Put together press kits," explain how you "Assembled press kits with product samples, fact sheets, and recent press coverage for 5 top health and beauty clients, including E45 and Oral B." Doesn't that sound more impressive?